EVOGAMI/github-operations/README.md

     - For music, always assign Lyndon.

-        *To Lyndon: you can review the pull request yourself as you see fit.*
+        *To Lyndon: assign whoever you want to review your pull requests.
+Sorry for the inconvenience.*

 - When reviewing a pull request, you should check the following: